 - By paying out of your own pocket if you were largely at fault and you don’t have any insurance.

 Your CTP insurance provider and car insurer will assess the accident to see who was at fault and if you were taking the necessary safety precautions in order to determine if your claim can be substantiated.
 Once the assessment has been completed you will also need to prove the validity of your claim by providing supporting documents to your insurance provider.

 - Financial records of the rehabilitation and medical attention you received.

 - A medical report shortly after the accident that describes your injuries in detail, the immediate treatment you received, the prescribed treatment going forward and a detailed update on all subsequent visits to your physician.

 - If necessary, police declarations that were lodged by all the parties that were part of the accident.

-- A track record of your financial records that show a decline in income or reports on your inability to do your job effectively, whether it’s only temporarily or permanently.
+- Evidence in the form of financial records that show a decline in income or reports on your inability to do your job effectively, whether it’s only temporarily or permanently.